From Points to Multi-Object 3D Reconstruction: Introduction

 \section{Introduction}

-Extracting 3D information from a single image has multiple applications in computer vision, robotics and specifically on mobile AR/VR devices.
-Indeed, the field has gained great momentum in the computer vision community~\cite{Gkioxari2019MeshR,kuo2020mask2cad,Nie20CVPR,Popov20ECCV,Jiajun2016}.
+Extracting 3D information from a single image has multiple applications in computer vision, robotics and scene understanding, specifically on mobile AR/VR devices.
+Thus, this field has gained great momentum in the computer vision community~\cite{Gkioxari2019MeshR,kuo2020mask2cad,Nie20CVPR,Popov20ECCV,Jiajun2016}.
 3D information can come in many forms: 3D bounding boxes, point clouds, meshes, voxels or distance fields.
-The choice of the representation often depends on the task at hand.
+The choice of the representation often depends on the task.
 In this paper, we aim to extract all the above information in an efficient and scalable way, all from just a single view and in a single pass.

 Recent methods \cite{Gkioxari2019MeshR, kuo2020mask2cad} perform multi-object reconstruction by independently processing detections from state-of-the-art object detectors \cite{HeMaskRCNN, Kuo19ARXIV} or jointly predict multiple objects in a dense voxel grid \cite{Popov20ECCV}, which can be computationally expensive due to scalability issues.
-Instead, inspired by CenterNet~\cite{Zhou19arxiv}, a framework for accurate and efficient 2D object detection, we propose to use a keypoint detector to localize objects as sparse center-points and directly predict 9-DoF bounding boxes and shapes jointly for all objects in the scene.
+Instead, inspired by CenterNet~\cite{Zhou19arxiv}, a framework for accurate and efficient 2D object detection, we propose to use a key-point detector to localize objects as sparse center-points and directly predict 9-DoF bounding boxes and shapes jointly for all objects in the scene.
 The CenterNet architecture is modular and can easily be extended to solve varying tasks such as 2D detection, 3D detection, human body pose estimation and tracking \cite{yin2020center, zhou2020tracking}.
-In this paper, we argue for a complete and coherent 3D reconstruction of multiple objects using CenterNet where each pixel votes for a class label, a 3D bounding box, and a 3D shape exemplary to place objects into the world coordinate frame.
+In this paper, we argue for a complete and coherent 3D reconstruction of multiple objects using CenterNet where each pixel votes for a class label, a 3D bounding box, and a 3D shape exemplar to place objects into the world coordinate frame.